-The Western Isles Development (WID) Project is located in Block 210/24a, in the northern North Sea, UK.
-The project involves development of two oil fields, namely Harris (earlier East Rinnes) and Barra (earlier Melville).
-The fields are located 160km east of the Shetlands.
+The Western Isles Development (WID) project is located in Block 210/24a in the northern North Sea, UK.
+The project involves the development of two oil fields: Harris (earlier East Rinnes) and Barra (earlier Melville), which are located 160km east of the Shetlands.

 Discovery of the four North Sea oil accumulations

-The Rinnes and Melville oil fields were collectively renamed as WID.
+The Rinnes and Barra oil fields were collectively renamed as WID.
 The hydrocarbons are situated inside the Brent reservoir group of the middle Jurassic age.
-Dana discovered oil at Melville in 2005.
+Dana Petroleum discovered oil at Barra in 2005.
 The 210/24a discovery well found oil inside the Brent reservoir with an oil column of approximately 100ft.

-Oil at West Rinnes and East Rinnes areas in Block 210/24a was found in 2008.
-Both the discovery wells were found to have high standard oil, brent reservoir sands and 78,000 barrels a day of flow rate.
+Oil in the West Rinnes and East Rinnes areas in Block 210/24a was found in 2008.
+Both the discovery wells were found to have high standard oil, Brent reservoir sands and 78,000 barrels a day of flow rate.

-The oil reserves at the two offshore fields of the WID project are estimated to be 100 million barrels of oil equivalent (mboe), out of which 45mboe can be recovered feasibly.
+The oil reserves at the two offshore fields of the WID project are estimated to be 100 million barrels of oil equivalent (Mboe).

-The field development plan for the WID Project comprises of five production wells, four water injection wells, two exploration wells, two eight slot subsea production manifolds and related flow lines.
-Three more exploration wells are also planned.
-The first production well was completed in April 2014 and successfully flow tested.
+The field development plan for the WID project included the drilling of five production wells, four water injection wells and two exploration wells, and the installation of two eight-slot subsea production manifolds and related flow lines.
+The first production well was completed in April 2014 and successfully flow-tested.

 WID Project contractors

-Dana awarded a £8m ($12.4m) contract to Aker Solutions in November 2011, for the management, engineering, procurement and construction of subsea facilities for the project.
-Aker Solutions will supply and install nine subsea control modules, top side power units and other associated subsea infrastructure as part of the contract.
+Dana Petroleum awarded a £8m ($12.4m) contract to Aker Solutions in November 2011, for the management, engineering, procurement and construction of subsea facilities for the project.
+Aker Solutions supplied and installed nine subsea control modules, topside power units and other associated subsea infrastructure as part of the contract.

 In July 2012, Dana Petroleum selected Sevan Marine’s FPSO technology to design the new FPSO for the project.
-Dana also signed a service and license agreement with Sevan Marine in this regard in December 2012.
+Dana Petroleum also signed a service and licence agreement with Sevan Marine in this regard in December 2012.

-In February 2015, Dana Petroleum selected Techflow Marine’s offloading system to operate on the FPSO.
+In February 2015, Dana Petroleum Techflow Marine’s offloading system was selected to operate on the FPSO.

-Furgo was contracted by Dana Petroleum to deploy a FCV 600 remotely operated vehicle (ROV) for drilling services at the WID project in March 2016.
+Furgo was contracted by Dana Petroleum to deploy an FCV 600 remotely operated vehicle for drilling services at the WID project in March 2016.